 Subject and faculty organisations are the most common and popular student organisations at the University of Helsinki.
-Nearly every subject and programme at the univeristy has their own student organisation, and their activities range between cultural events, get-togethers, excursions, parties and much more.
-Many faculties also have their own organisations connecting the subject organisations, and there are also many multidisciplinary organisations.
+Nearly every subject and programme at the university has their own student organisation, and their activities range from cultural events, get-togethers and excursions to parties and much more.
+Many faculties also have their own organisations connecting the subject organisations within the faculty, and there are also many multidisciplinary student organisations.

-The University of Helsinki has a wide range of different student organisations intended for international students.
-Most of the Finnish student organisations also provide some events and communication in English, but the international student organisations are run completely in English or other languages other than Finnish, Swedish or English.
+The University of Helsinki has a wide range of international student organisations that are completely run in English or other languages other than Finnish, Swedish or English.
+Most of the Finnish student organisations provide some events and communication in English too and welcome international students.

 Student nations have friendships with student organisations in different countries, particularly in Sweden and Estonia.
-Student nation members regularly visit the events of international friendship organisations, and vice versa take care of the representatives of these organisations and thier programme when they visit teh events of their own student nation.
+The student nation members regularly visit the events of their international friendship organisations and vice versa.
+It is an important task to take care of the arrangements, programme and also host the representatives of these friendship organisations when they come for a visit.

-Recreational, cultural, religious and political organisations make up a huge percentage of organisations within the University, but especially with recreational organisations, a single group might only have a handful of members.
-The recreational organisations vary from sports groups, photography clubs to arts and craft.
+Recreational, cultural, religious and political organisations make up a huge percentage of organisations at the university.
+However, especially recreational organisations might only have a handful of members.
+They vary from sports groups, photography clubs to arts and craft.